AI Automation ROI: What to Realistically Expect in 2026

 Treat the investment like a seed-stage startup, not a software purchase.
 The same playbook that works for new ventures — fast iteration, small bets, early kill-or-double-down decisions — applies perfectly here.

 Start with a 2-to-4-week pilot.
 Scope it to a single bottleneck with a measurable baseline.
 If payback in the pilot isn't obvious within 30 days, it probably won't be obvious at full rollout either.
 Kill it and pick a different target.
+This is also the cleanest way to greenfield one workflow and measure its HNROI before committing to the next.

 Build in kill criteria before you start.
 "If we don't see X improvement by week 6, we stop."
 Having the kill criteria in advance makes it psychologically possible to actually stop.
 Without them, every project turns into sunk-cost territory by month three.